swcarpentry/iuse2014/README.md

     graduate studies and research careers;

-2.  to assess the medium-term impact of that training on their work and their careers; and
+2.  to assess the medium-term impact of that training on their work and their careers;

-3.  to use the results of that assessment to improve the training.
+3.  to use the results of that assessment to improve the training; and

+4.  to use that initial contact as a starting point for engaging participants in other ongoing open science activities.

-More specifically, we would like to run workshops for undergraduate students taking part in the [NSF REU program](http://www.nsf.gov/crssprgm/reu) at or near the start of their time in the lab.
+More specifically, we would like to run workshops for undergraduate students taking part in the
+[NSF REU program](http://www.nsf.gov/crssprgm/reu) at or near the start of their time in the lab.
 This training will help them be more productive during their REU (graduate participants typically report that what we teach saves them a day a week), and also prepare them to work in a world where all aspects of science are increasingly